Skip to main content Skip to search

 Implementation/Enforcement Step Responsible Office/Officer

 1. Written determination to support creation of new affiliated organizations and approval of the financial structure.
-Review of the Memorandum of Understanding (MOU) prior to the approval of the President for Completeness.
+Review of the memorandum of Understanding (MOU) prior to the approval of the President for completeness.

 Vice President for Business Affairs (VPBA)

-Vice President for University Advancement (VPUA)
+Vice President for External Relations (VPER)

 PROCEDURES